kbase/kb_sdk/doc/Docker_deployment.md

 Note: this has only been tested in OS X.

-2. Run Kitematic (which comes with Docker Toolbox) in default configuration (this will start up a VirtualBox machine called "default")
+2. Run Kitematic (which comes with Docker Toolbox) in default configuration (this will start up a VirtualBox machine called "default") and quit
 3. Open the "Docker CLI" (button in lower-left window)
 4. Run these commands in the terminal (these are to work around an issue with using private docker registries inside a VirtualBox VM):

         VBoxManage modifyvm "default" --natdnshostresolver1 on
         VBoxManage modifyvm "default" --natdnsproxy1 on
 6. Exit terminal
-7. Quit and restart Kitematic
+7. Restart Kitematic
 8. Open Docker CLI
 9. docker pull kbase/deplbase
 10. docker build -t mymodulename .